norahrid/literature-comparison-browser/README.md

 The Literature Comparison (LC) browser supports the visual comparison of book datasets.
 The application consists of three stacked views with each view showing a progressively more detailed look at the dataset.
 Users can use various forms of interaction such as clicking an element of interest, sliding a slider to select a region of an element, or selecting filters in a drop-down menu to filter their dataset.

-The LC browser is freely available to use at
+The LC browser is freely available to try out [here](https://norahrid.github.io/literature-comparison-browser/).

 ### Example LC browser use cases